tshates/tshates.github.io/_talks/2021-04-20-presentations.md

 **Nov.
 2022**: How to facilitate genuine research experiences for undergraduates.
 Remote.
 Invited talk.

-**May 2022**: Essig Brunch Entomology Seminar: How to facilitate genuine research experiences for undergraduates.
+**May 2022**: Essig Brunch Entomology Seminar: Crop virus communities in wild hosts:
+Composition, epidemiology, and effects.
 Remote.
 Invited talk.

 **Nov.
 2021**: Entomology 2021: Effects of a crop-associated virus on host performance and aphid vector behavior.
 Denver, CO, talk.